plone/volto/packages/registry/docs/index.md

 Their main purpose is encapsulate logic, configuration and customizations in a reusable way.
 The only requirement is that their primary entry point (`main` key of their `package.json`) points to a module that exports a default function, which acts as a default configuration loader for that package.

-Add-ons are applied in the order they are declared in the `addons` key of `package.json` or programatically via the configuration file (`volto.config.js` or `registry.config.js`).
+Add-ons are applied in the order they are declared in the `addons` key of `package.json` or programatically via a provided configuration file.
 Add-ons can override configuration coming from other add-ons, providing a hierarchy of configuration stacks.

 An add-on can be published in an npm registry, just as any other package.
 However, add-ons are meant to not be transpiled, but built along with your app code.
 They can be released as "source" packages or used directly in your app as local code.

+Add-ons can define shadowed components.
+"Component shadowing" is a technique for overriding modules of other packages on build time.
+This technique builds upon the `resolve.aliases` facilities of bundlers, so modules can be replaced when the app is being built.

+Add-ons can be chained, so each one can configure the app in some way, but if needed, the next add-on can override and extend the previous configuration set by other add-ons.
+Thus, the order in which is add-on is registered matters.

 % QUESTION: Should this go to "HowTo"s?
 ## How To's